Canon 7D vs Fujifilm X100F

 Studio photographers will appreciate that the Canon 7D (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
+Both the 7D and the X100F have been discontinued, but can regularly be found used on eBay.
+The 7D was replaced by the Canon 7D Mark II, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 7D and the Fujifilm X100F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.